Provider Manifests

 the request Content-Type must match one of the declared media types or */*.

-for the operation result and returns it to the caller.
+The route waits for the target operation to finish and returns its status and body to the caller.

 Executable providers may optionally implement hosted HTTP subject resolution before the target operation runs.
 The resolver receives the verified binding name, method, path, headers, query parameters, decoded params, raw body, security scheme, and verified claims.
 Returning a subject makes normal plugin authorization and connection lookup run as that subject; returning nothing uses the binding’s system subject.